bitovi/academy/src/technology-consulting/5-communication.md

 - Think about a time when you witnessed an inappropriate comment or behavior.
 How did you react, and what might you do differently now?
 - How comfortable do you feel addressing inappropriate comments directly?
 What steps can you take to build your confidence in these situations?

-### Exercise: dealing with unclear or ineffective communication
+### Exercise: Dealing with unclear or ineffective communication

 TODO